alphagov/government-service-design-manual/guides-and-toolkits/index.md

 ---
 layout: gsdm
 title: Government service design manual
-subtitle: Things to help you make great services
+subtitle: Everything you need to build services to the Digital by Default standard
 section: guidance
 status: draft
 ---